1307 PR.02 Managing Subrecipient Activity Associated with Sponsored Programs

 DBOs are responsible for monitoring the prepaid balances issued to each subrecipient.
 DBOs are required to reconcile and account for previously issued prepayments, expenditures received to clear the prepayment, and any subsequent prepayments, no less than quarterly.

-To properly monitor the activities of a subrecipient receiving a prepayment(s) and ensure Yale provides credible spending rate information to its sponsors, the following standards will govern subrecipient financial reporting:
+To properly monitor the activities of a subrecipient receiving a prepayment(s) and ensure Yale provides credible spending rate information to its sponsors, the following standards govern subrecipient financial reporting:

 - Within 60 days of month end of each reporting period (at least quarterly), the subrecipient must submit a Final Invoice (also known as a financial report) to Yale.